AdobeDocs/experience-manager-64.en/help/assets/searchx.md

 To build a group predicate:

-1. Create a component folder in your projects directory, for example **/apps/geometrixx/components/picspredicate.**
+1. Create a component folder in your projects directory, for example `/apps/geometrixx/components/picspredicate`.
-1. Add **content.xml**:
+1. Add `content.xml`:

    ```xml
    <?xml version="1.0" encoding="UTF-8"?>